MaxGreil/rnaseq/README.md

 ```
 The BED file must be stored in `*.annotation.bed.gz` file format.

-For the analysis of another species, the corresponding files must be downloaded.
+For the analysis of another species, the corresponding files for this organismus must be downloaded.

 ## Table of Contents